 ✅ Cheap (especially if you buy in bulk or have a chamber vacuum sealer)

 Vacuum sealer bags are perfectly safe and are the most recommended method for cooking sous vide.
-Vacuum sealing creates a tight wrap around your food resulting in more surface contact with the hot water and more precise cooking temperatures.
+These should be considered standard issue sous vide bags.
+Vacuum sealing creates a tight wrap around your food, resulting in more surface contact with the hot water and more precise cooking temperatures.
 In addition, these sous vide bags can be used with high temperatures as the seals resist breaking and spoiling food.
+So, this isn’t just the most effective style of sous vide back, it’s also the most dependable.

 Heavy Duty Ziploc Bags